Naimish240/CuriosityClassifier/README.md

 **NOTE :**
 This is only possible for this problem statement, because all our images are captured from the same source (Curiosity's camera).
 This procedure might not necessarily be valid for other datasets.

+## **Results**
+After training the autoencoder for 150 epochs and training the classifier on the image latent vectors, we get
+- KNN : 92.1% accuracy
+- SVM : 94.5% accuracy